kaltura/playkit-js-contrib/docs/publish-plugin.md

   _git_ git push --follow-tags
 ```

 7. open the plugin repo > releases

-8. select the new tag, then select `edit tag`, then select `publish release`
+#### 2.4 Create a release based on the new tag
+8. open github releases page
+9. copy content of previous release
+10. edit new tag and paste the content of the previous release
+11. create the release

 ### 3. Publish version to NPM